fapulito/jsoncons-nb/README.md

-# Notebooks using ``jsoncons`` and other libraries to manipulate data structures in Python

 # Serializable Dictionaries in Python

+## Notebooks using ``jsoncons`` and other libraries to manipulate data structures in Python

 ## A Comprehensive Guide with Interactive Jupyter Notebooks 📖

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)